TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- explosions -> standard_explosion
+- let players spawn for a moment after beginning the round
+	- though not after changing a team

 - Remove the notion of container_with_small_size
 	- Interesting concept but we'll just handle it during actual serialization stage